 Our business plan performance is monitored through the Performance Board, and on an ongoing basis, by Leadership Group.
-At the end of 2022/23 our performance shows that 72% of our measures were on target and
+At the end of 2022/23 our performance shows that 72% of measures were on target at the end of the year, 16% were slightly off target by less than 15%, and 12% were significant off-target by more than 15%, see charts below left.